TomasHubelbauer/lyrics/README.md

 - Implemented a re-authorization flow for obtaining the new token after a 401
 - Switched back to CSS based rendering for the more flexible approach (Not everything is supported vendorless, but it is getting better.)
+- Added a macOS Dock context menu with artist, song and token information